metauni/metauni.github.io/slt/align.md

 ## Spectroscopy of Singularities

 Divergences in the density of states are responsible for many electrical properties of materials, and detecting these divergences by indirect probes (which look for example at differential conductance) is a key experimental technique in solid state physics.
 There is no principled reason analogous devices cannot be constructed for learning machines.
 The plan depends on finding scalable devices of this kind.
+Let us call them **spectroscopes**.

-Suppose we have a spectroscope.
-Then we can look at degenercies in the DOS for the network, or for parts of weight space encountered by training.
+We envision running such devices during a distribution of training runs of a neural network, and using them to examine the phases and phase transitions encountered.
 This gives us some idea of the nature of the singularities encountered and the universality class.
 We match this against empirically observed behaviour (e.g. performance on a battery of tests) to infer what kind of progress was made in each phase transition.
-We develop a kind of spectroscope that can detect components of the resolution of singularities / via jet scheme ideas.
+It is likely to be impossible to accurately estimate the Bayesian posterior or RLCTs for very large networks, but if each phase transition only involves a smaller subset of the weight directions, then the spectroscope can look in these directions.

 **Work to be done:**